ruby0x1/luxe-assetpacker/README.md

 # Pack.hx usage

 - This is the way you _use_ a packed parcel in your game
+- Drop Pack.hx somewhere in your code
+- see `test/` for a simple example
 - The parcel is loaded as a whole, putting resources in to `Luxe.resources`
-- see `test/` for a simple example
+- Use the resources as usual

 # important notes